TianGzlab/Useful_tutorial_for_daily_bioinformatics_work/README.md

 ## Framework
 [**WDL**](https://github.com/openwdl/wdl): The Workflow Description Language (WDL) is a way to specify data processing workflows with a human-readable and writeable syntax.
 Its user guide can be found [here](https://support.terra.bio/hc/en-us/articles/360037117492-Overview-Getting-started-with-WDL).
 WDL relies on excuting engine called `cromwell`, whose java ball can be downloaded [here](https://github.com/broadinstitute/cromwell/releases/tag/86)

+[**Build GTP step by step**](https://github.com/karpathy/nanoGPT): A tutorial teaching how to make GPT architecture come true.

 ## Theory
 [**Harvard Stat 115**](https://www.bilibili.com/video/BV1yS4y1Z721/): gives the beginners an overview of the proceedings in bioinformatics and computational biology and explains classic algorithm well.

+[**Linear algebra**](https://web.mit.edu/18.06/www/): basic linear algebra knowledge required for understanding deep learning models.

+[**Probability**](https://ocw.mit.edu/courses/6-041-probabilistic-systems-analysis-and-applied-probability-fall-2010/): The essence of deep learning is probability which you should learn as much as you can.

 ## Other resource